// Stay in touch?

 Encore treats SQL databases as logical resources and natively supports PostgreSQL databases.

-To start using a database you only need to define the schema by creating a migration file.
+You define the schema by creating a migration file.
 Encore takes care of provisioning the database, running new schema migrations during deploys, and connecting to it.

 Using the API